 The cause of keratosis pilaris is a buildup of keratin, which is the protein in our skin that protects us from infections and other harmful bacteria.
 When the keratin builds up, it can block the opening of your hair follicles, which causes the tiny bumps to form.
 While doctors don’t know what causes the keratin to build up, they have noticed that the condition is more common in those who have naturally dry skin.
 Because of this, it can worsen in the colder months.

-While there isn’t a cure for keratosis pilaris, there are certainly things you can do to help prevent skin irritation and your skin follicles from becoming clogged.
+While there isn’t a cure for keratosis pilaris, there are certain things you can do to help prevent skin irritation and your skin follicles from becoming clogged.
 If your skin is irritated and itchy, the best thing you can do is not scratch it.
-Doctors will recommend that you stop taking extremely hot showers and limit your time spent in the water all together.
+Doctors will recommend that you stop taking extremely hot showers and limit your time spent in the water altogether.
 Additionally, humidifiers can be used to release moisture in the air which can help reduce the itching.

 As far as topical treatments go, moisturizers are an obvious necessity.
 Thick lotions are best and should be applied several times daily.
 Occasionally prescription strength lotions may be required, but it’s best to try the strongest over-the-counter options you have available first as prescription lotion isn’t a cure.
 Most drug stores sell lotions and moisturizers made for those suffering from eczema over-the-counter, which might work the best.